-- 5. Validation is the process of independent evaluation of a proposed JCM project by a TPE against these Guidelines. - 6.
-Verification is the periodic independent review and ex post determination by a TPE of the monitored GHG emissions reductions as a result of a registered JCM project during the verification period. - 7.
-A Corrective Action Request (CAR) is a request raised by the TPE to project participants during validation or verification in cases such as when there has been a mistake, the validation or verification requirements not been met or there is a risk that the emission reductions cannot be monitored or calculated.
+- 5. Engagement is an arrangement between the TPE and its client with the terms to perform services, usually specified in the form of a contract. - 6.
+Validation is the process of independent evaluation of a proposed JCM project by a TPE against these Guidelines. - 7.
+Verification is the periodic independent review and ex post determination of monitored GHG emission reductions or removals for a specific monitoring period of a registered JCM project

-- 8. A Clarification Request (CL) is a request raised by the TPE to project participants during validation or verification when the information provided is insufficient or unclear. - 9.
-A Forward Action Request (FAR) is a request raised by the TPE to project participants during validation to identify issues that require review during the first verification of the project, or during verification if monitoring and reporting require attention and/or adjustment for the next verification. - 10.
-The following terms apply in these Guidelines: - (a) "Should" is used to indicate that among several possibilities, one course of action is recommended as particularly suitable; - (b) "May" is used to indicate what is permitted. - 11.
+- conducted by a TPE. - 8.
+A Corrective Action Request (CAR) is a request raised by the TPE to project participants during validation or verification in cases such as when there has been a mistake, the validation or verification requirements not been met or there is a risk that the emission reductions or removals cannot be monitored or calculated. - 9.
+A Clarification Request (CL) is a request raised by the TPE to project participants during validation or verification when the information provided is insufficient or unclear. - 10.
+A Forward Action Request (FAR) is a request raised by the TPE to project participants during validation to identify issues that require review during the first verification of the project, or during verification if monitoring and reporting require attention and/or adjustment for the next verification. - 11.
+The following terms apply in these Guidelines: - (a) "Should" is used to indicate that among several possibilities, one course of action is recommended as particularly suitable; - (b) "May" is used to indicate what is permitted. - 12.
 Terms in these Guidelines are defined in "JCM Glossary of Terms" available on the JCM website.